 Most travelers who land up here just lounge on its serene beaches, gaze at spectacular sunsets and hike through mangroves.
 Nights are spent enjoying drinks at beachside bars.

 Koh Lipe is an untouched piece of land at the southern end of Thailand.
-It has some of the most spectacular dive sites in Thailand with a unique marine life species.
+It has some of the most spectacular dive sites in Thailand with unique marine life species.
 Highlights include dugongs, sperm whales, minke whales and you can even spot seahorses hiding under purple corals.

-Far from the madding crowd, the long and white stretches of Koh Lipe have managed to escape commercialization.
+Far from the madding crowd, the long and white stretches of Koh Lipe have managed to escape commercialisation.
 You can have beaches to yourself as there are hardly any tourists here.
 Best would be to discover this island on foot and mingle with locals.

 The difference between PADI vs. SSI?